-The Homestake targets occur along the Homestake trend; one of the 12 known mineralized trends running across the Keno Silver District and traversing Metallic Minerals ground.
-It is the next major mineralized trend 2 kilometers east of the trend that hosts Alexco Resource Corp’s Bellekeno mine and is similarly underlain by the main Keno Hill quartzite package and locally-intruded by greenstone sills, which are the two key rock units that host most of the production and resources in the district.
-Originally discovered and worked in the 1920s and 30s, several tons of direct shipping ore were historically mined at the Homestake property.
+The Homestake targets occur along the Homestake trend, one of the 12 known mineralized trends running across the Keno Silver District and traversing Metallic Minerals' ground.
+It is the next major mineralized trend sitting two kilometers east of the trend that hosts Alexco Resource Corp’s Bellekeno mine.
+It is similarly underlain by the main Keno Hill quartzite package and locally-intruded by greenstone sills, which are the two key rock units that host most of the production and resources in the district.
+Originally discovered and worked in the 1920s and 30s, several tons of direct-shipping ore were historically mined at the Homestake property.
 Limited exploration including trenching was completed on the Homestake block during the 1960s and 70s, with some shallow drilling and surface trenching conducted between 2008 and 2011.
 Both efforts returned significant high-grade results.

 Exploration by Metallic Minerals on the Homestake targets in 2017 followed up the historic surface work with detailed stratigraphic mapping, magnetic and VLF geophysical surveys, as well as the extension of soil sample grids over the broad target area.
 Through this preliminary work, it was recognized that there was potential on the Homestake targets to significantly expand the known strike extent of mineralization by testing the more massive Keno Hill quartzite to the east of the main showings.